The Really Good Beer Guide

 Their apples have all been rejected for sale by supermarkets.
 The Wildwood Series is a low intervention cider fermented directly in oak casks with wild yeasts.

 Adnams donate 1% of their profit each year to support community charities.
 They champion local ingredients and support the natural environment by employing a beekeeper who cares for over a million bees.
-They are committed to using more English hops as they have a lower carbon footprint and require less irrigation.
-They are a founder member of Open to Everyone.
+Adnams are committed to using more English hops as they have a lower carbon footprint and require less irrigation.
+Founder members of Open to Everyone.
 Closed to Racism.

 Artistraw Cider, Hereford

 Growing an orchard in a wildflower meadow with rare and delicious apple varieties.
 While this grows, they pick from established, unsprayed local orchards and make full juice cider bottled and labelled by hand using corn starch glue with recycled paper and natural inks.

 A Soil Association certified organic unfined cask ale brewery based in the barn of Treisaac Farm where they grow many of their own ingredients including Cornish Green Fuggle Hops.
 They draw water from their own spring and use locally produced organic malt.
 They use solar and heat exchange to maximise energy efficiency.

 Organic, vegan lager, certified by the Soil Association.
 Spent grain fed to cows and hops used as compost at Riverford Farm.
 Spring water and solar power comes through the farm and wastewater is filtered back through reed beds.
 Bottling takes place in-house to avoid adding miles.
 Using organic hops, malts and live yeast.